 Is there a God of War: Ragnarok trailer?

-What is the God of War: Ragnarok story?
+What do we know about the God of War: Ragnarok story?

-Kratos battles Baldur, the Norse god of light, one final time at the end of the game.
-After defeating him, Kratos and Atreus travel to Jotunheim to scatter the ashes of Atreus’ mother, Faye.
+After defeating Baldur, Kratos and Atreus finally reach Jotunheim to scatter the ashes of Atreus’ mother, Faye.
 That’s where they discover that Faye was actually a giant called Laufey, making Atreus half-god and half-giant.
 We also learn that he has another name: Loki.

-As Kratos and Atreus journey back home, Atreus peppers his father with questions about what his true identity could mean and about his mother’s legacy.
-Kratos deflects most of them, almost perfectly setting the stage for a sequel.
+As father and son journey back home, Atreus peppers his father with questions about what his true identity could mean and about his mother’s legacy.
+It seems likely that watching Atreus discover more of his Loki side — for better or worse — will be a major focus of the next game.

 The death of Baldur might have also teased Kratos’ next major challenge in God of War: Ragnarok.
 The cataclysmic event, also known as the “Twilight of the Gods,” is a prophecy in Norse mythology that is said to bring about the death of many gods.